 Sunscreen is the most important product that every individual should use but often ignore by many people.
-One and only job of the sunscreen is to protect our exposed skin to the sun.
-This article completely explains the sunscreen, the effects of not using sunscreen, when to use, and how to use it.
+The only job is to protect our exposed skin from the sun.
+This article completely explains the sunscreens, the effects of not using it, when to use it, and how to use it.

 - What is sunscreen?